 Syracuse's premium accommodation market is concentrated almost entirely on Ortigia, where the historic density, walkability, and waterfront access make the island a default choice for travellers who want proximity to the Greek Theatre, the Duomo, and the Fonte Aretusa within walking distance.
 The city's hotel field ranges from large-format properties like Ortea Palace, Autograph Collection (a converted post office building that operates at the grand-hotel scale) to smaller, character-led options including Maniace Boutique Hotel Ortigia | UNA Esperienze, Lùme, and Palazzo Artemide - VRetreats.
 Una Hotel Siracusa and Donna Coraly Country Boutique Hotel represent different points on the scale and setting spectrum.

 Byssus Suites occupies the suite-format segment of this field, a configuration that in Ortigia typically means larger-than-average rooms with kitchen or kitchenette access, fewer communal facilities than a full-service hotel, and a stronger emphasis on residential quality.
-That format appeals to travellers staying three or more nights who want to engage with the city at their own pace rather than around a hotel's meal service schedule.
+That format appeals to travelers staying three or more nights who want to engage with the city at their own pace rather than around a hotel's meal service schedule.
 It also tends to produce a quieter, less transactional guest experience, which fits the pace Ortigia rewards.

 Planning a Stay: Practical Considerations